TallKite/linnstrument-firmware/README.md

 Your linnstrument can send a CC message immediately before every note-on indicating the midi group.
 Your DAW can then use a custom midi-only effect to filter out all but one group.
 Your DAW would have multiple tracks, each receiving from only one group, and each with one instance of your softsynth into which you have loaded the appropriate scala and kbm files.
 Thus a tuning that requires N groups would also require N instances of your softsynth.

 *Details: To send grouping CCs, swipe the tuning table mode past "ON" to "CC".
-You must also select a midi grouping CC.
+You must also select a midi grouping CC type.
 (Until you do, "CC" will be displayed in red.)
+The two splits can send the same CC type.
+See Locator CCs above for which CC types to avoid.
+The filtering effect will filter out the grouping CC, so you needn't worry about it affecting your synth.*

-The CC value is the midi group number, 1-8.
+*The CC value is the midi group number, 1-8.
 Within a group, midi notes run from 0 to 127.
 Thus note 128 becomes midi note 0 in group 2.
 The number of midi groups needed depends on how many notes your tuning uses.
 MicroLinn automatically calculates the number of groups and indicates it by a vertical stack of 1-8 dots after the "CC".*

 *See the LinnStrument Community wiki for microLinnMidiGroupFilter.jsfx, a plug-in for Reaper, and microLinnMidiGroupDemo.RPP, an example Reaper project.
 Upon receiving a grouping CC, the filtering effect assigns a group (the CC's value) to the CC's channel.
 It then only passes midi data from those channels that have been assigned to a certain group.*